 What's New On This Page?> February, 2013: SP V3 design corrections.

 Mosermandl PresentedMosermandl is one of the most important peaks of Radstadt Tauern, a unique and very interesting group of Nieder Tauern, belonging to the Eastern part of Alps.
 Because the upper parts of these mountains are made of limestone they are due to their sharpness very picturesque.
 We have a feeling like being somewhere in Dolomites.
 It is also interesting, that north from the Mosermandl peak there's a broad carst plateau.

 In this mountain group there are many well maintained marked paths and also Mosermandl can be accessed by some of them.
 That is why it is often ascended, the other reason being the Franz Fischer Huette with its beautiful position near the lake (Zauner See).

 The easiest ascent is by a marked route, on the upper part a cable route, which needs some experience and reliability.

-The Lord of the Moss StoryWhere today Mosermandl mountain proudly rises to the sky, hundreds of years ago there was a big, treacherous peat bog, where one would helplessly sank.
+The Lord of the Moss StoryWhere today Mosermandl mountain proudly rises to the sky, hundreds of years ago there was a big, treacherous peat bog, where one would helplessly sink.
 Nobody dared to that area, only now and then a poor animal strayed there and perished.
 And, in addition, also an evil spirit operated there.
 His name was the "Lord of the Moss".
 He was very powerful, but also good-natured.
 If from the adjacent pastures an animal strayed in the bog, a shepherd needed only to call:

 "I kindly ask you Lord of the Moss,